crtvrffnrt/Microsoft-Incident-Response-Playbook/README.md

 <details>
 <summary>Risky user and potential account compromise checks</summary>
+> [!NOTE]
+> This section contains detailed checks for user/account investigation.

 - Try to understand users activity during the time in scope to better decide to declare as not-True-Positive
 - Review alert evidence: affected user, `AccountObjectId`, IP address, MITRE techniques, source product, first activity, last activity, and related entities.
 - Search the relevant sign-in by `AccountObjectId`, not only by UPN.